LGBTQ rights in Hungary: Gender identity and expression

-Following the coronavirus lockdown of 2020, Viktor Orbán was enabled to rule by decree following an emergency powers act.
-On 31 March, the Transgender Day of Visibility, a bill was submitted that replaced the Hungarian term "nem", meaning both "sex" and "gender," with sex at birth, defined as "the biological sex determined by primary sexual characteristics and chromosomes".
-Parliament voted in favor of the bill on 19 May 2020, making it impossible for individuals to change their legal gender.
-The vote was 134 yes, 56 no, and 4 abstentions.
+On 19 May 2020, the National Assembly voted 134–56 (with 4 abstaining) in favour of a bill that ended legal recognition of transgender and intersex persons; the bill enshrines a definition of sex (nem, which was previously interpreted as referring to both sex and gender) in federal law as an immutable male-female binary determined at birth which cannot be changed (születési nem).
 Dunja Mijatović, commissioner for human rights in the Council of Europe, stated it "contravenes human rights standards and the case law of the European Court of Human Rights".
 President János Áder signed the bill into law on 28 May 2020.

-In January 2021 the government ordered that a book published by the Labrisz Lesbian Association carries warnings saying it "[contains] behaviour inconsistent with traditional gender roles".
+In January 2021 the government ordered that a book published by the Labrisz Lesbian Association carry warnings saying it "[contains] behaviour inconsistent with traditional gender roles".
 According to a government spokesperson, "the book is sold as a fairytale... but it hides the fact that it depicts behaviour inconsistent with traditional gender roles."
 In response, the association announced that they would be filing suit.
-After the publication of the children's book, Fidesz also launched a smear campaign against the organization and the entire LGBTQ community, deliberately confusing homosexuality with pedophilia.
+After the publication of thebook, Fidesz also launched a smear campaign against the organization and the entire LGBTQ community, deliberately confusing homosexuality with pedophilia.
 Labrisz took the government-related media giant Mediaworks to court too, for an article that called them pedophiles without any proof.
 In the lawsuits, the human rights NGO Hungarian Helsinki Committee represented Labrisz, and they won at first instance.
-However, in November 2022, the Curia (the Supreme Court of Hungary) found that the article does not violate Labrisz Lesbian Association's right to good reputation.
+However, in November 2022, the Curia (the Curia found that the article did not violate Labrisz's right to good reputation.
 The human rights defenders don't accept this decision - claiming double standards and that the government uses the freedom expression as an excuse to cover hatred and abuse - and turn to the Constitutional Court.

-In April 2023, Hungary implemented a law enabling citizens to report to the state people who "contest" children's right to "an identity appropriate to their sex at birth".
+In April 2023, Hungary implemented a law enabling citizens to report to the state people who "contest" a child's right to "an identity appropriate to their sex at birth".

+In April 2025, a constitutional amendment was passed to enshrine in Fundamental Law that there are only two genders, male and female, and that rights to a child's "proper physical, mental and moral development" takes precedence over all other fundamental rights aside from the right to life.